goncalo-oliveira/channels/README.md

 ### 2. Write directly to the Channel

-This is the most straightforward method and it will immediately trigger the output pipeline, however, it is **NOT** the recommended way, unless you need the data to reach the other party, no matter what happens next (current or next middleware component).
+This is the most straightforward method and it will immediately trigger the output pipeline, however, it is **NOT** the recommended way, unless you need the data to be immediately sent through the underlying transport, no matter what happens next (current or next middleware component).
 This is an asynchronous process.

 ```csharp
 public override async Task ExecuteAsync( IAdapterContext context, IEnumerable<Message> data )